knpuniversity/php-beginner-series/knpu/episode1/arrays3.rst

 isn't very creative, it just chooses a number that gets higher each time we add something.
-But regardless of who makes the choice, every key in an array is either a string or a whole number, which we programmers and mathematicians call an integer.
+But regardless of who makes the choice, every key in an array is either a string or a whole number, which we programmers and mathematicians call an `integer`.
 And that's the end of the story: array keys are *only ever* strings or integers in all of PHP.

 .. code-block:: text